t-ivanov/BigDataReading/README.md

 poral types and queries; a built-in notion of data feeds for ingestion of data; and transaction support akin to that of a NoSQL store.

+* [Mesa: Geo-Replicated, Near Real-Time, Scalable Data Warehousing] (http://www.vldb.org/pvldb/vol7/p1259-gupta.pdf)

+Mesa is a highly scalable analytic data warehousing system that stores critical measurement data related to Google’s Internet advertising business.
+Mesa is designed to satisfy a complex and challenging set of user and systems requirements, including near real-time data ingestion and queryability, as well as high availability, reliability, fault tolerance,and scalability for large data and query volumes.
+Specifically, Mesa handles petabytes of data, processes millions of row updates per second, and serves billions of queries that fetch trillions of rows per day.
+Mesa is geo-replicated across multiple datacenters and provides consistent and repeatable query answers at low latency, even when an entire datacenter fails.
+This paper presents the Mesa system and reports the performance and scale that it achieves.

 * [DataHub: Collaborative Data Science & Dataset Version Management at Scale] (http://arxiv.org/abs/1409.0798)

 Dataset Version Control System (DSVC), is a system for multi-